Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 How a Lawyer Can Help

 Federal controlled substances offenses are serious crimes that often carry drastic penalties.
 A strong defense in a federal drug case can only be provided by a criminal defense lawyer who is knowledgeable, experienced, aggressive, and committed to the protection of your rights.
-Make sure to call Hamilton, Hull & Byrd to talk to a Lubbock defense attorney about your case.
+Make sure to call Texas Criminal Defense Group to talk to a Lubbock defense attorney about your case.